-Welcome to the Australian Clay Target Association (ACTA), information page on becoming a shooter.
+Welcome to the Australian Clay Target Association (ACTA), information page on becoming a member.

-To contact your nearest club to see what is involved with clay target shooting and what coaching they can provide, click on your state on the map of Australia on our home page under the Home tab and this will link you through to your nearest club and association.
+To contact your nearest club to see what is involved with clay target shooting, click on the map of Australia on our home page and this will link you through to your nearest club and association list.
 Most clubs have provisions for non-shooters to come and try the sport, which may include the use of a loan gun.
 However, to shoot regularly you must obtain a firearms license and join a club.

 The Police in each state issue firearms licenses and unfortunately the requirements for each state vary.
 Click on the link below to take you to the Firearms Registry for your state.
 That registry will have details on what you need to do to obtain a firearms license.